v0.dev's 9 Default Patterns (And How to Override Each One)

 <FeatureCard />

 </div>The problem: Three identical columns signal template.
-Users recognize this as "the features section" before they read a word.
-That recognition stops them from reading.
+Users recognize this as "the features section" before they read a word, and that recognition is what stops them reading.
+We measured the conversion cost in why 3 identical cards kill conversion.

 The fix: Asymmetric layout with the main feature given more space.